Fallen Legion: Development

 Fallen Legion was developed by YummyYummyTummy, with artwork by Mintsphere.
 It was the first Indonesian video game to be released to consoles.

 Xanthe Huynh and Darrel Delfin provided voice performances for Cecille and Legatus Laendur, respectively.
 The series was dubbed in Japanese, with Shizuka Ishigami voicing Cecille, and Hidenori Takahashi providing the voice for Legatus.

 Reception

-Fallen Legion: Sins of an Empire received "mixed or average" reviews according to review aggregator Metacritic, based on 14 reviews.
+Fallen Legion: Sins of an Empire received "mixed or average" reviews according to the review aggregator Metacritic, based on 14 reviews.
 Fallen Legion: Rise to Glory has a 66 score on Metacritic, based on 11 critic reviews.

-The series has been praised for its combat system, gameplay and story, with some criticism for repetitiveness between games.
-Jon Mundy of NintendoLife gave the game a mostly positive review, praising its combat system and dialogue, while mentioning some criticism for its sharp learning curve.
+The series has been praised for its combat system, gameplay, and story, with some criticism for repetitiveness between games.
+Jon Mundy of Nintendo Life gave the game a mostly positive review, praising its combat system and dialogue, while mentioning some criticism for its sharp learning curve.

 Destructoid gave the series received a 7.5 "Good" rating, with particular praise for the soundtrack and art style, commenting that "It definitely has the Japanese RPG fantasy feel down and made me think of PlayStation 1-era JRPGs".

 Fallen Legion was showcased at the SAAM Arcade at the Smithsonian Museum in 2017, and at Bitsummit's 2017 event.